powershellfish/powershellfish.github.io/README.md

 ### Personal
 * Hike and hang out with my dog, Gizmo
 * Build miniatures and create video tutorials on how others can construct them
-* Always learn new things about GitHub, professional/technical communications, SQL and data analysis
+* Spend time learning new things about GitHub, professional/technical communications, SQL and Python

 ## What I Do *Not* Do